TraxNet/protoapi.js/README.md

 ## Next steps

-Read all tests in tests.js and review ProtoDO example.
-ProtoDO is an small 'todo' manager application which uses ProtoAPI to store all TODOS in the cloud so that you cannot say you forgot your grocery list at home!
+Read all tests in tests.js and review [ProtoDo example](https://github.com/TraxNet/ProtoDo).
+ProtoDo is an small tasks manager application which uses ProtoAPI to store all TODOS in the cloud so that you cannot say you forgot your grocery list at home!

-Please use github issue page to point to any bug found in the platform or protoapi.js
+Please use github issue page to let us know of any bug, issue or idea found in the platform or protoapi.js

 Also don't forget to take a look to ProtoAPI's documentation and have fun storing data in the cloud without worries on scaling and server management.
 Send your ideas, comments, worries or tips to feedback@protoapi.com.